ArthurMoore85/pi_romulus/README.md

 [![Code Health](https://landscape.io/github/ArthurMoore85/pi_romulus/master/landscape.svg?style=flat)](https://landscape.io/github/ArthurMoore85/pi_romulus/master)
 [![Build Status](https://travis-ci.org/ArthurMoore85/pi_romulus.svg?branch=master)](https://travis-ci.org/ArthurMoore85/pi_romulus)

-**NOTE

-DUE TO THE DECISION BY EMUPARADISE TO NO LONGER HOST ROMS, I REGRET TO INFORM THAT CURRENTLY PI ROMULUS NO LONGER WORKS.
-I AM CURRENTLY LOOKING TO FIXING THIS ISSUE.

 Development of Pi Romulus is done [at GitLab](https://gitlab.com/arthurmoore85/pi_romulus).**

 **This repository will be kept up to date with releases from Pi Romulus, but only with releases and not during active development.
 For development versions, please visit the Gitlab page.**